 Focus on bodyweight exercises like squat jumps, plyo push-ups, kettlebell swings, kipping pull ups, explosive wall balls, etc and all chosen movements should start with the targeted muscles in a contracted, or shortened state.

-To read more about PAP, check out the Warm Up guide or message me.
+To read more about PAP, check out Fitness & Nutrition Programming for Beginners or message me.
 I’d love to chat.